open-telemetry/opentelemetry-specification/specification/metrics/noop.md

 ## Meter

-A Meter is always created by a MeterProvider, the No-Op MUST NOT provide a way for a user to create a Meter other than by a No-Op MeterProvider.
+A Meter is always created by a MeterProvider.
+The No-Op MUST NOT provide a way for a user to create a Meter other than by a No-Op MeterProvider.

 The Meters created by the No-Op needs to hold as small a memory